Buttondown Documentation

 In Buttondown you'll:

-This video shows how to access and configure the "Add paid subscriptions plan" menu in Settings.
+This video shows how to access and configure paid subscriptions in Settings.

 There are a few ways that you can have subscribers subscribe to your paid newsletter: